Cookie Policy

 About cookies

-An HTTP cookie (also called web cookie, Internet cookie, browser cookie, or simply cookie) is a small piece of data (file containing an identifier, a string of letters and numbers).
-A cookie is sent by a web server to a web browser and is stored by the browser.
-The identifier is then sent back to the server each time the browser requests a page from the server.
+An HTTP cookie (also referred to as a web cookie, Internet cookie, browser cookie, or simply cookie) is a small piece of data (a file containing an identifier, a string of letters, and numbers).
+A cookie is sent by a web server to a web browser and is then stored by the browser.
+The identifier is subsequently sent back to the server each time the browser requests a page from the server.

-They are widely used to ‘remember’ you and your preferences, either for a single visit (through a “Session Cookie”) or for multiple repeat visits (using a “Persistent Cookie”).
+Cookies are commonly used to ‘remember’ you and your preferences, either for a single visit (through a “Session Cookie“) or for multiple repeat visits (using a “Persistent Cookie“).

-● a Persistent Cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; and
+- A Persistent Cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date.

-● a Session Cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.
+- On the other hand, a Session Cookie will expire at the end of the user session when the web browser is closed.

-Cookies ensure a consistent and efficient experience for visitors, and perform essential functions such as allowing users to register and remain logged in.
-Cookies may be set by the site that you are visiting (known as “First Party Cookies”), or by third parties, such as those who serve content or provide advertising or analytics services on the website (“Third Party Cookies”).
+Cookies play a crucial role in ensuring a consistent and efficient experience for visitors, performing essential functions such as allowing users to register and remain logged in.
+Cookies may be set by the site you are visiting (known as “First Party Cookies“) or by third parties, such as those providing content, advertising, or analytics services on the website (“Third Party Cookies“).

 How we use cookies and why

-We use cookies for a number of different purposes.
-Some cookies are necessary for technical reasons; some enable a personalized experience for both visitors and registered users; and some allow the display of advertising from selected third party networks.
-Some of these cookies may be set when a page is loaded, or when a visitor takes a particular action (clicking the “like” or “follow” button on a post, for example).
+We employ cookies for various purposes.
+Some are essential for technical reasons, while others facilitate a personalized experience for both visitors and registered users.
+Additionally, certain cookies enable the display of advertising from selected third-party networks.
+Some cookies may be set when a page is loaded, or when a visitor takes a specific action (such as clicking the “like” or “follow” button on a post).

-Our website uses cookies to distinguish you from other users of our website.
-This helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
-By continuing to browse the site, you are agreeing to our use of cookies.
+Our website utilizes cookies to differentiate you from other users, enhancing your browsing experience and allowing us to continually improve our site.
+By continuing to navigate the site, you implicitly agree to our use of cookies.

-We may collect information about your computer, including where available your IP address, operating system and browser type.
-We use cookies to help us to analyse the use and performance of our website and services, and we will not collect personal information in this way.
+We may gather information about your computer, including your IP address, operating system, and browser type.
+These details help us analyze the usage and performance of our website and services, with a commitment not to collect personal information through this means.

-Insofar as those cookies are not strictly necessary for the provision of our website and services, we will ask you to consent to our use of cookies when you first visit our website.
+For cookies that are not strictly necessary for the provision of our website and services, we seek your consent upon your initial visit to our website.

-For more information on the choices you have about the cookies we use, please see the Managing Cookies section below.
+To explore more about the choices available to you regarding the cookies we use, please refer to the Managing Cookies section below.

 Types of cookies that we use